 Most professional associations will require members to have recognised qualifications, to maintain a specific level of professionalism and to be accountable to the association’s Code of Ethics.
 The association will usually have a complaints process that can be accessed by clients who feel that they have not been treated professionally by association members.

 QCA-registered practitioners are required to hold a counselling degree (bachelor or post-graduate) and to engage in ongoing professional development and counselling supervision.
 They must also hold professional indemnity insurance as a protection for both themselves and their clients, and adhere to QCA’s Code of Ethics at all times.

 CHECK whether counselling is covered by your private health insurer and whether the practitioner can offer a health fund rebate.
 ASK about fees and payment options.

 Whether or not a rebate is available, you are responsible for meeting the cost of counselling services.
 Fees and payment options do vary across counselling services so make sure you know what they are.

-USE the Find A Counsellor tool to search for QCA-registered counselling practitioners.
+USE the Find A Counsellor tool to search for PACFA-registered counselling practitioners.